Around 8,000 British nationals live in Kuwait and a further 10,000 visit each year. Most visits to Kuwait are trouble-free.

 You must carry your passport or a Kuwait civil identification card at all times.

-Take care if you plan to travel in conservative areas like Jahra and Jleeb Al Shuyoukh.
+Take care if you plan to travel to conservative areas such as Jahra.
+There are high levels of crime, particularly robberies, in Jleeb Al Shuyoukh.
 See Local travel

 Following maritime restrictions issued by the Kuwaiti Ministry of Interior in 2011, you should also take care when sailing in Kuwaiti waters.
 See Sea travel